Rug Hooking vs. Rug Punch Needle - Understanding the Differences

 Common Projects: Rugs, pillows, wall art, table runners

-Popular Materials: Wool strips, linen, rug warp, monk's cloth
+Popular Materials: Wool strips,

-Rug Punching (Punch Needle)
+Rug Punching or Rug Punch Needle)

-Tool: Rug Punch / Punch Needle
+Tool: Rug Punch Needle

 Technique: Push yarn into foundation fabric (loops form on the opposite side)